sigedu-org/website/_pages/bea/bea19.md

 The workshop will solicit both full papers and short papers for either oral or poster presentation.
 We solicit papers that incorporate NLP methods, including, but not limited to: automated scoring of open-ended textual and spoken responses; game-based instruction and assessment; educational data mining; intelligent tutoring; collaborative learning environments; peer review; grammatical error detection and correction; learner cognition; spoken dialog; multimodal applications; annotation standards and schemas; tools and applications for classroom teachers, learners, or test developers; and use of corpora in educational tools.

+## Sponsors

+Gold Sponsors
+: {% include gallery id="gold" layout="half" %}

+Sponsoring Opportunities
+: We are extremely grateful to our sponsors for the past workshops: in the recent years, we have been supported by [Cambridge University Press & Assessment](https://www.cambridge.org/), [CATALPA](https://www.fernuni-hagen.de/english/research/clusters/catalpa/), [Cognii](https://www.cognii.com), [Duolingo](https://duolingo.com/), [Duolingo English Test](https://englishtest.duolingo.com/), [Educational Testing Service](https://www.ets.org/), [Grammarly](https://grammarly.com/), [iLexIR](https://ilexir.co.uk/), [NBME](https://nbme.org/), and [Newsela](https://newsela.com/).
+This year, we want to continue helping students to attend the workshop, including the accommodation of the student post-workshop dinner and offering  grants covering best paper presentations.
+We are hoping to identify sponsors who might be willing to contribute $100 (Bronze), $250 (Silver) or $500 (Gold sponsorship) to subsidize some of the workshop costs.
+Perks of sponsorship include logos on the workshop website and in the proceedings.
+If you would like to sponsor the BEA, please send us an [email](mailto:bea.nlp.workshop@gmail.com).

 ## Workshop Program

 #### ![Keynote](https://img.shields.io/badge/%20-KEYNOTE-orange?style=flat-square) <a name="#alla-rozovskaya" style="visibility: hidden;">Alla Rozovskaya (CUNY)</a>